-AP PENDIX N° 1 CARNEGIE INVESTME ENT FUND - Nordic Equity F und Investment objective and policy The objective of the Sub-Fund is to achieve long-term capital growth by investing in equities listed in Sweden, Norway Denmark and Finland.
-The Sub-Fund may also hold ancillary liquid assets such as cash, deposits and money market instruments within the limits prescribed by the 2010 Law. currency risk using fo ger will have the p prward foreign e ibed by the 2010 xchange trans e securities lend anagement purpo • ropriate Exposure to securities lending The Sub-Fund may enter into securities lending transactions in order to improve the Sub-Fund's performance and generate capital or additional income (for more detail, please consult "Techniques and Instruments - B. Efficient portfolio management techniques ("EMT") and to total return swaps, securities lending transactions, repurchase agreements and reverse repurchase agreements ("SFT Transactions")" of the main part of this prospectus).
+APPENDIX N° 1 CARNE GIE INVESTMENT FUND - Nordic Equity Fund Investment objective and policy The objective of the Sub-Fund is to achieve long-term capital growth by investing in equities listed in Sweden, Norway, Denmark and Finland.
+The remaining part of the portfolio may be invested in cash or money market instruments for investment purposes.
+The Sub-Fund may hold up to 20% of its net assets in ancillary liquid assets (deposits at sight).
+Under exceptionally unfavourable market conditions and if justified in the interest of the investors, the Sub-Fund may temporarily invest up to 100% of its net assets in cash and deposits at sight (such as cash held in current accounts).
+The Investment Manager will have the possibility to hedge the currency risk using forward foreign exchange transactions within the limits prescribed by the 2010 Law.
+The Sub-Fund may use securities lending where appropriate for efficient portfolio management purposes.
+The investments underlying this financial product do not take into account the EU criteria for environmentally sustainable economic activities Exposure to securities lending The Sub-Fund may enter into securities lending transactions in order to improve the Sub-Fund's performance and generate capital or additional income (for more detail, please consult "Techniques and Instruments - B. Efficient portfolio management techniques ("EMT") and to total return swaps, securities lending transactions, repurchase agreements and reverse repurchase agreements ("SFT Transactions")" of the main part of this prospectus).
 The expected level of exposure that can be subject to securities lending transactions amounts to 50% of the net assets.
 A maximum of 75% of the net assets of the Sub-Fund will be subject to securities lending transactions.
 Reference currency Swedish Krona (SEK).
-Classes of shares Class 1A , 2A and 3A The belo Class. w table sets out the characte ristics of each Share Class Ref.
-Initial Investor Currency Subscription type Price 1A SEK SEK 100 Retail 2A SEK SEK 100 Institutional 3A EUR EUR 100 Institutional